lhennerley/SideTradeCA-02/01-GroupExercises.md

 Tasks:

-1. Sorts Customers by the Name in ascending order
+1. Sort Customers by the Name in ascending order
-2. Sorts Customers by the Name in descending order
+2. Sort Customers by the Name in descending order

 **SELECT DISTINCT – remove duplicate rows in the result set**